thephpleague/csv/docs/9.0/connections/filters.md

 - The `$filtername` parameter is a string that represents the filter as registered using php `stream_filter_register` function or one of [PHP internal stream filter](http://php.net/manual/en/filters.php).
 - The `$params` : This filter will be added with the specified parameters to the end of the list.

-The `appendStreamFilterOn*` methods add the stream filter at the bottom of the stream filter queue whereas `prependStreamFilterOn*` methods add the stream filter on top of the queue.
+The `appendStreamFilterOn*` methods add the stream filter at the end of the stream filter chain whereas `prependStreamFilterOn*` methods add the stream filter at the start of the chain.
 Both methods share the same arguments and the same return type.

 <p class="message-warning">Each time your call a method with the same argument the corresponding filter is attached again.</p>